-Anxious to start her legal career as soon as possible, Ms. Sanchez entered Southwestern Law School's rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
+Anxious to start her legal career as soon as possible, Carly entered Southwestern Law School's rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
 In addition to her regular course load, she was a member of the Trial Advocacy Honors Program and worked as an extern at the L.A.
 County District Attorney's office, gaining valuable courtroom experience.
-Ms. Sanchez received the very highest grade in six of her courses and graduated magna cum laude in 2014.
+Carly received the very highest grade in six of her courses and graduated magna cum laude in 2014.

-In her spare time, Ms. Sanchez enjoys cheering for USC football, reading and spending time with her family.
+In her spare time, Carly enjoys cheering for USC football, reading and spending time with her family.